 - Seal attic and crawl space air leaks: You’re addressing the biggest pressure boundaries, and you’re probably eliminating the biggest leaks at the same time.

 - Increase attic insulation and encapsulate the crawl space: After you’ve sealed attic air leaks, it might make sense to increase the R-value of your insulation – especially if you’ve got old batts labeled R-19 or below.
 If your air handler is in your attic, consider using spray foam insulation to bring all of your indoor HVAC equipment and ductwork into the building envelope.
 Crawl space encapsulation does the same for your crawl space and offers other benefits as well.

 - Caulking and air sealing around windows and doors: Until pretty recently, most window and door installers just stuffed fiberglass around each unit and covered it up with trim.
 Fiberglass isn’t an air barrier, though.
 To properly seal around windows and doors, you need to remove the trim, yank out the fiberglass, and replace it with low-expansion spray foam.

 - Caulking and air sealing other small gaps and cracks: Only worry about electrical outlets and other random wall penetrations after you’ve dealt with the big stuff.

 Notice how “window replacement” didn’t make our list?
 Replacing your windows is expensive and doesn’t provide much ROI in terms of energy savings and comfort – at least not when you compare it to sealing your attic and crawl space.
 The same goes for replacing HVAC equipment.
 Should you replace it when it’s old and worn out?
 Definitely.
 But replacing it as a “quick win” for better efficiency and comfort isn’t always the best choice.

-Instead, seal leaks at the top and bottom of the envelope.
-You'll probably be amazed at the comfort gains.
+Instead, the seal leaks at the top and bottom of the envelope.
+You’ll probably be amazed at the comfort gains.